Skip to Content

 The recipe below uses light olive oil, which is my preferred oil for air frying.
 However, you can use another cooking oil with a high smoke point (try avocado oil, vegetable oil, or corn oil).

-How to make crispy potatoes and onions in the air fryer
+How to cook potatoes and onions in the air fryer

 This recipe is very simple to make, but there are a few steps you need to get right to make the best crispy potatoes and onions: